aodn/data-services/AODN/AODN-WAVE-DM/DES-QLD-WAVE-DM/README.md

 Queensland Government Wave dataset (delay-mode)
 =============

-This script aims to convert wave data publicly available from the Queensland Government API into NetCDF files by using the CKAN API to retrieve the data in JSON format.
+This script aims to convert wave data publicly available from the Department of Environment and Science of Queensland into NetCDF files.
+The CKAN API is used to retrieve the data in JSON format.

 The different sites are: